nightroman/FarNet/FSharpFar/tests/README.md

     fs: exec: file=App1.fsx

-How to run a particular function:

-    fs: ModuleName.FunctionName()

-How to run a particular async job:
+How to run a particular test by name:

-    fs: test ModuleName.AsyncName
+    fs: run "TestName"